 CRISPR-Cas9 has completely revolutionized genetics research.
+New areas of biological research, including synthetic biology, have been created.
 Very significant challenges remain.
 The perils inherit in the “editing” of the genetic structure of human embryos is the subject of intense debate.
 Genetic mutations introduced into a single human embryo could propagate through out the ENTIRE human genome.
 The “gene drive” could cause those genetic mutations to move through the human genome like wild fire.
 Genetic mutations intended to cure disease could go “off target” and create diseases and abnormalities heretofore unknown.
 These potentially devastating mutations would be incurable, irreversible, and pose an existential threat to ALL humanity.

 Nevertheless, the pace of CRISPR-Cas9 -driven research moves at a breakneck pace that even the world’s most experienced genetics, biologists, ethicists, futurists, biologists, and others find shocking.
 Massive amounts of money from private, often secret, sources is pouring into CRISPR-Cas9 research labs.
 A significant amount of this funding is going into efforts that seek to use Artificial Intelligence and Machine Learning to help scientists generate predictive models of proposed genetic mutations.
 Advanced computing algorithms are being developed to help researchers answer the questions: